JHassall/ABLS/README.md

 ### AI-Assisted Development

 - **Simtheory** ([simtheory.ai](https://simtheory.ai/)), the authors and creators of a Very Average AI Podcast - Chris and Michael Sharkey ([This Day in AI](https://podcast.thisdayinai.com/)) for their inspiration and weekly rants!
 - **Claude Sonnet** - AI assistance for rapid prototyping and code generation.
-Finally, I can ask Dumb Questions and get fantastic answers with no judgment!
-This is where AI will truly empower human advancement.
+Thanks to AI, we can now openly ask the dumb questions and get fantastic answers with no judgment!
+This is where I believe AI will truly empower human advancement, enabling us and our children to learn, prosper, realise our full potential, and contribute to society in our unique human ways.
-- **Windsurf** - AI-powered development environment enabling accelerated development of real world tools (as long as you know the limitations, structure projects, and prompt accordingly!)
+- **Windsurf** - AI-powered development environment enabling accelerated development of real-world tools (as long as you take the time to learn the limitations, structure projects, and prompt accordingly!)

 ## Support